alonrotem/IsIt6/README.md

 # Is it 6 o'clock yet?
 This site will tell you!
 [[Open the site](http://alonrotem.github.io/IsIt6)]

-## A single service site for the benefits of the public
+## A single service site for the benefit of the public
 Sometimes you really really need to know if it's 18:00 already.
 My informative site "Is it 18:00 yet?" is here to the rescue!